igetchell/hurricane_irma_femaassistance/README.md

 Finally, I generated three heat maps: by FEMA applicant volume, by median income, and by population count.
 The maps are displayed below.

-Heat Map by Applicant Count
+Heat Map by Applicant Count (RED)

 ![FEMA Applicant Count by Zip Code](Applications by Zip Code.png "Application Count by Zip Code")

-Heat Map by Median Income
+Heat Map by Median Income (BLUE)

 ![Median Income by Zip Code according to the 2019 ACS](Income by ZipCode.png "Median Income Distribution by Zip Code")

-Heat Map by Population Density
+Heat Map by Population Density (GREEN)

 ![Total Population Count by Zip Code according to 2019 ACS](Total Population by Zip Code.png "Populatin Count by Zip Code")